VIZJA University: Rankings

 VIZJA was the most popular non-public university in Poland in the academic year 2024/2025.
 It ranked 1st for Best-Educated Academic Staff in Poland in the Perspektywy Ranking 2018.
 In 2023, it was ranked 5th in Publications among all Polish universities, with 2nd place for H-index and Citations in the AD Scientific Index 2024.
 The university was placed 5th among private universities, with 1st place in Internationalization for all Polish universities.
 In the 2023 Webometrics Ranking of World Universities, VIZJA was placed 3rd among Polish private universities.

 As for 2025, the university is ranked 64th by QS World University Rankings for universities in Eastern Europe and in the top 5 for International Student Diversity in Europe.
 It is included in The Times Higher Education Impact Rankings 2023, ranking 301–400 internationally for Reducing inequalities.

 The program "Administration" was placed 1st, "Psychology" and "Finance and Accounting" and "Management" 2nd, and "Law" 4th among private universities by Perspektywy.

 International Cooperation

 VIZJA is one of the most international universities in Poland and Europe.
-It currently has over 5,000 international students from 124 different countries.
+As of 2023, it had over 5,000 international students from 124 different countries.
 It also participates in the Erasmus+ Programme.
 The university has 69 partner universities and offers international double degree programmes with the following partner universities: